Nash Flows over Time with Spillback and Kinematic Waves: Computation of Nash Flows Over Time with Spillback

-Note that a spillback thin flow can be computed with a mixed integer program.
+\paragraph{Mixed integer program} Spillback thin flows can be computed in practice with a mixed integer program with quadratic constraints.
 In addition to the flow constraints and the conditions \eqref{eqn:l'_s} to \eqref{eqn:l'_v_min_blocked_equal} we have to add binary decider variables~$w_e$ for every non-resetting but active arc, $y_e$ for every active arc and $z_v$ for every node, where

 Since there is no objective function every feasible solution is already a spillback thin flow.